List of current NCAA Division I men's ice hockey coaches

 There are 64 men's college ice hockey programs competing in the National Collegiate Athletic Association's Division I. Each program employs a head coach.
-As of the 2021–22 season, the longest-tenured head coach is Rick Gotkin of Mercyhurst, who has been head coach since 1988.
-There are six new head coaches for the 2022–23 season.
+As of the upcoming 2025–26 season, the longest-tenured head coach is expected to be Rick Gotkin of Mercyhurst, who has been head coach since 1988.

 List of coaches

-Conference affiliations are current for the next men's hockey season of 2023–24.
+Conference affiliations are current for the next men's hockey season of 2025–26.